 General Faculty of the School of Medicine

-The general faculty of the School of Medicine shall consist of the President of the University, the Chancellor of the Anschutz Medical Campus, the Dean of the School of Medicine, the Senior Associate, Associate and Assistant Deans, and all Professors, Associate Professors, Assistant Professors, Senior Instructors and Instructors.
-The general faculty shall also include all Professors, Associate Professors, Assistant Professors, Senior Instructors and Instructors holding Research, Clinical, Adjunct and Adjoint faculty titles.
-Lecturers, Senior Research Associates, Research Associates, Professional Research Assistants, and Senior Professional Research Assistants are also members of the general faculty of the School of Medicine.
-The term "clinical" in the above titles is used to designate members of the faculty who are serving on a part-time (< 0.50 FTE) or volunteer basis.
+The general faculty of the School of Medicine shall consist of the Dean of the School of Medicine, the Senior Associate, Associate and Assistant Deans, and all Professors, Associate Professors, Assistant Professors, Senior Instructors and Instructors.
+The general faculty shall also include all Professors, Associate Professors, Assistant Professors, Senior Instructors and Instructors holding Research and Clinical, faculty titles.
+Lecturers, Senior Research Associates, and Research Associates, are also members of the general faculty of the School of Medicine.
+The term "clinical" in the above titles is used to designate members of the faculty who are serving on a part-time (< 0.50 FTE) or volunteer basis The President of the University and the Chancellor of the Anschutz Medical Campus shall be ex officio, non-voting members of the general faculty of the School of Medicine.

 Executive Faculty of the School of Medicine

-The Executive Faculty shall consist of the Chancellor of the Anschutz Medical Campus, the Dean of the School of Medicine, the Senior Associate, Associate and Assistant Deans, and all members of the General Faculty of the School of Medicine with the following titles, whose appointments are fifty percent or more and who hold titles in the regular, research or clinical practice series: Professor, Associate Professor, Assistant Professor, Senior Instructor, and Instructor.
+The Executive Faculty shall consist of the Chancellor of the Anschutz Medical Campus (as an ex officio, non-voting member), the Dean of the School of Medicine, the Senior Associate, Associate and Assistant Deans, and all members of the General Faculty of the School of Medicine with the following titles, whose appointments are fifty percent or more and who hold titles in the regular, research or clinical practice series: Professor, Associate Professor, Assistant Professor, Senior Instructor, and Instructor.

-Each member of the faculty who is employed by the University shall have a signed letter-of-offer, which specifies the type and terms of their appointment and which includes appropriate details about the salary, benefits, privileges and responsibilities associated with the position.
-School of Medicine faculty, except those employed by Denver Health and Hospital Authority (DHHA), must also sign a University of Colorado Medicine (CU Medicine) Member Practice Agreement, which provides that “all income for professional, clinical, consulting, advisory or similar services earned … while serving as an academic or clinical faculty member in a University-sponsored program,” with certain exceptions defined in the CU Medicine contract or by the School of Medicine, shall be assigned to CU Medicine.
+Each member of the faculty who is appointed by the School of Medicine shall have a signed letter-of-offer, which specifies the type and terms of their appointment and which includes appropriate details about the salary, benefits (if any), privileges and responsibilities associated with the position.
+School of Medicine faculty, except those employed by Denver Health and Hospital Authority (DHHA) or National Jewish Health (NJH), must also sign a University of Colorado Medicine (CU Medicine) Member Practice Agreement, which provides that “all income for professional, clinical, consulting, advisory or similar services earned … while serving as an academic or clinical faculty member in a University-sponsored program,” with certain exceptions defined in the CU Medicine contract or by the School of Medicine, shall be assigned to CU Medicine.
 School of Medicine faculty members are expected to follow the rules and policies of the University, School and CU Medicine, as well as the rules and policies of the hospitals where they provide patient care or other services, including policies pertaining to speakers’ bureaus, consulting and disclosing and managing conflicts-of-interest.
 Faculty members earning income from pharmaceutical or other industry payers must understand their obligations under the federal Sunshine Act, which includes review and verification of payments paid to them.
 The University and CU Medicine reserve the right to review Sunshine Act data and to audit faculty members’ compliance with CU Medicine assignment of income policies.

 Faculty Senate